ProjectNeura/leads-docs/docs/vec/appendix.md

 below gets adopted, please inform the VeC Steering Council and let us update this page.

-To fully understand how these components work, you are encouraged to learn some Simplified Chinese because nearly all of them are made or assembled in RPC, thus a lot of documents are only available in Simplified Chinese.
+To fully understand how these components work, you are encouraged to learn some Simplified Chinese because nearly all of them are made or assembled in China, thus a lot of documents are only available in Simplified Chinese.
 Being able to switch between English and Simplified Chinese would be extremely helpful if you are pursuing a career in Electrical Engineering.